 How can this be?
 Already a decade has gone by since my mother passed away??
-I thought I should write about her life after being inspired by a similar post on a friend’s blog.
+I thought I should write about her life after taking inspiration from a friend’s blog.
 My mother was a complicated woman —she gave some of that to me, no doubt— and there are many gaps in her life story that I will never know.
-Last month I finally finished going through all the old papers she saved, looked at each & every photo, read years of family correspondence & listened to endless hours of recorded conversations on cassette.
+Last month I finally finished going through ALL the old papers she saved, looked at each & every photo, read years of family correspondence & listened to endless hours of recorded conversations on cassette.
 I may not have a complete picture of her life, but I know more than I ever did & there’s no better moment to share her story.
 Buckle up.

 By far, my favorite family portrait before I came along is the photo below.
 My mom was only 1 year old, if that.
 I have no idea whose house is in the background (definitely not my family’s home at the time), but the American Gothic feel of this photo makes me smile every time I see it:

 As a child, my mother loved to draw & paint.
 By her high school graduation in 1959, art —especially in advertising— had became an important part of her life & she won several local & regional contests.
-I still have a few of her pieces from this time that I need to frame:
+I still have a few of her pieces from high school that I need to frame:

 Sifting through some old papers, I discovered that Gae was accepted to Drake University in Iowa but she would never attend college… most likely my grandparents could not afford tuition.
 Growing up, I remember how much my mom encouraged me to be artistic, & I also recall being impressed by her talent.
 She found a way to continue her love of the arts through me, but I always wished she had returned to painting later in life.
 One outlet for her creativity though was fashion.
 She made her own dresses from patterns, often choosing the most hip fabric she could find.
 Honestly, I never realized how cool my mom dressed before writing this!